MAILMAN RESEARCH CENTER

 The Cellular Neurobiology Laboratory is interested in understanding the cellular and molecular mechanisms of neurotransmitter release, as well as the modulation of release through various receptor-activated signal transduction pathways in the amygdala and hippocampus.
 We utilize a combination of electrophysiological, cell biological, and molecular genetic techniques to investigate the molecular mechanism of synaptic transmission at central synapses.
 Such basic mechanisms are likely to play an important role in long-term synaptic plasticity in the mammalian brain.

 More recently we have begun to explore the synaptic mechanisms of learned fear using fear conditioning training paradigm.
-Now we are trying to relate the long-term synaptic modifications in the amygdala synapses induced by behavioral training to memory of this conditioning experience (see the articles in Harvard Gazette (1 and 2), Focus and Harvard Crimson).
+Now we are trying to relate the long-term synaptic modifications in the amygdala synapses induced by behavioral training to memory of this conditioning experience (see the articles in Harvard Gazette (1 and 2), Focus, Harvard Crimson and Harvard Medicine).